MATLAB System Block

 These capabilities are currently not supported.

-Tunable logical and character vector properties of the System object are nontunable parameters in the MATLAB System block.
+Tunable character vector properties of the System object are nontunable parameters in the MATLAB System block.

 Cannot use MATLAB System blocks to model continuous time or multirate systems.

 Cannot use Jacobian based linearization.